 - Pupils are responsible for using the school ICT systems in accordance with the Pupil Acceptable Usage Policy, which they will be required to sign before being given access to school systems.
-Parents/carers will be required to read through and sign alongside their child's signature. - Pupils have an entitlement to online safety education that will support them in staying safe when online using a range of technology and signposting to further advice and information.
-(This will be statutory for all pupils from September 2020). - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's online safety policy also covers their actions out of school, if related to their membership of the school or using equipment provided by the school.
+Parents/carers will be required to read through and sign alongside their child's signature. - Adhere to any procedures that are implemented to support remote learning for both pupils and staff - Pupils have an entitlement to online safety education that will support them in staying safe when online using a range of technology and signposting to further advice and information as set out in the statutory relationships, sex and health education curriculum. - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's online safety policy also covers their actions out of school, if related to their membership of the school or using equipment provided by the school.